-While studying in Oxford, DPhil. students must usually reside within 25 miles of the city centre.
+While studying in Oxford, full-time DPhil. students must usually reside within 25 miles of the city centre.
 There is a minimum residence periods of 6 terms for the DPhil. and 3 terms for the MLitt.
 In exceptional circumstances (usually the need to conduct research in another location or pressing external circumstances), it may be possible to reside outside Oxford; you should contact the Graduate Studies Office with any queries about this.
+For the flexible requirements for part-time DPhil. students, see section 3.3 above.